Zena Cardman, NASA Astronaut

 NC Space Grant alumni will discuss their exciting work — at NASA centers and in industry — and its real-world application in the space arena.
 The session includes professionals who had received undergraduate scholarships, graduate research fellowships and/or internships funded by NC Space Grant.
 (Click on session heading for list of speakers.)

-Seven 2020-2021 NC Space Grant funded fellows, scholars and interns from a variety of STEM disciplines will present their work in live session.
+Seven 2020-21 NC Space Grant funded fellows, scholars and interns from a variety of STEM disciplines will present their work in a live session.
 They are from several universities across North Carolina.
-Other NC Space Grant students funded in 2019-2020 and 2020-2021 have prepared pre-recorded talks and posters, which will be posted at a later date.
+Other NC Space Grant students funded in 2019-20 and 2020-21 have prepared pre-recorded talks and posters, which are accessible via “Student Presentations” in the menu at right.
 (Click on session heading for list of speakers.)

-Technical experts in diverse fields will share their own academic and career pathways — and provide current students information on today’s recruitment trends and other tips to finding a great first job or making the next step.
-The moderated Q&A period with these NC Space Grant partners will give students a chance to share their own questions.
+Technical experts in diverse fields will share their own academic and career pathways, plus provide current students information on today’s recruitment trends and other tips to finding a great first job or making the next step.
+The moderated Q&A period with these NC Space Grant partners will give students a chance to ask questions.
 (Click on session heading for list of speakers.)